Infrastructure as Code (IaC)

 render.yaml, so your Render resources always remain in sync with the values defined in your code.

-render.yamlat the root of your repo.
-You can start with our sample YAML and modify it to match your services.
+render.yaml) at the root of your repo.
+You can start with our sample Blueprint and modify it to match your services.

-- Click on YAML in the top nav in the dashboard.
+Click Blueprints in the navigation sidebar in the dashboard.

 render.yaml.
 If there’s an issue with the file you’ll see an error message.
-If everything looks good, click on Apply Changes to create the resources defined in your file.
+If everything looks good, click Apply to create the resources defined in your file.